Canada’s inflation rate slowed to 5.2% in February. When will it return to normal?

 Inflation is the rising cost of goods and services, which leads to a decrease in the purchasing power of money.

 Some people think we should aim for 0% inflation.
 However, most economists, the BoC and other central banks see some inflation as desirable and reflective of a healthy economy.
-The BoC manipulates the Canadian money supply, as well as interest rates, to maintain a target rate of 2% inflation—or between 1% and 3%.
+The BoC manipulates the Canadian money supply, as well as interest rates, to maintain a target rate of 2% inflation—the midpoint of its inflation-control target range of 1% to 3%.

 Inflation lower than 2% suggests there is an excess of supply, which means the economy is struggling; this leads to less production and fewer jobs.